macqueen01/tlob_btc_usdt/README.md

 > ⚠️ **EXPERIMENTAL PROJECT**: This is an unstable, experimental implementation intended for personal use only.
 The codebase is under active development and may contain breaking changes.

-A high-performance TypeScript application for processing cryptocurrency limit order book data from Binance via CoinAPI's S3 service, with support for real-time streaming, data transformation, and market condition analysis.
+A high-performance data processing pipeline for preparing cryptocurrency limit order book data from Binance (via CoinAPI's S3 service) for Transformer model training and inference.
+Features real-time streaming, data transformation, and preprocessing optimized for machine learning applications.

+## 🤖 About TLOB (Transformer for Limit Order Book)

+This project implements the data preprocessing pipeline for **Transformer models** applied to limit order book analysis.
+The Transformer architecture, originally designed for NLP tasks, is adapted to process sequential limit order book data for:

+- **Market Movement Prediction**: Predicting price direction and magnitude
+- **Market Condition Classification**: Identifying bullish, bearish, and neutral market states
+- **Order Flow Analysis**: Understanding market microstructure patterns
+- **High-Frequency Trading Signals**: Generating actionable trading insights

+The data pipeline prepares structured time-series data that serves as input to Transformer models for financial market analysis.

 ## 🚀 Features